 My interest in realism has led me to seek ways to learn traditional techniques and improve my skills.
-I have participated in workshops with renowned realist painters such as Antonio López and José María Mezquita and have attended important academies of realistic art, like the Florence Academy of Art and Angel Academy of Art in Florence, where I am currently completing my training.
+I have participated in workshops with renowned realist painters such as Antonio López and José María Mezquita and have attended important academies of realistic art, like the Florence Academy of Art and Angel Academy of Art in Florence.

 I recognize that I need to be in constant learning and I hope to continue to do so until the last day, all with the aim of being able to fulfill my mission: to bring more beauty to the world through my art.

 As an artist I mainly work on commission, I have done numerous projects for churches, such as the parrish of Saint John Chrysostom in Madrid.
 When I work for individuals, I usually focus on portraiture and landscape, two subjects that I am particularly fond of.
 I find in the face and the human figure a strong expressive capacity able of telling stories and transmitting emotions, while in nature and open spaces I discover a beauty that can move the soul and make it aware of its trascendence.

 In all my works I seek not so much to reproduce exactly what I see, but to capture the essence that shines through the forms, to find the true character of each motif.
 Although I identify my work with contemporary realism, I often enter the world of abstraction and play with both languages.